zacjszewczyk/swig/README.md

 * **ip**: IP at which to serve web server.
 Default: 127.0.0.1 (String).
 Use this parameter to specify the interface on which to make the web server available, or use "0.0.0.0" or "::" to accept incoming connections on all IPv4 or IPv6 interfaces, respectively.
 * **port**: Port at which to serve web server.
 Default: 8000 (Int).
 Swig requires that you use a port in the range 1024 to 65535 inclusive.
 * **methods**: List of supported HTTP methods.
-Default: {"GET"} (Set).
+Default: {"HEAD",GET"} (Set).
 All HTTP methods not included in this set, including invalid ones, will cause the server to send a `405: Not Allowed` response and return the contents of a basic 405 page.
 * **threads**: Number of threads for request handling.
 Default: 8 (Int).
 * **logfile**: Name of the logfile.
 Default: server.log (String).
 Swig will attempt to write its log file to the path you specify here.
 * **gzip**: Flag to support gzip compression for clients that send the `Accept-Encoding: gzip` header.
 Default: None (Bool).